apsun/EmptySwipe/README.md

 Disables Android's "swipe up on home to search" gesture.
 If you have GravityBox, you can get the same functionality through `Navigation bar tweaks` -> `Disable navigation ring`.

-## Download

-Download a pre-built APK [here](https://bitbucket.org/crossbowffs/emptyswipe/downloads/EmptySwipe.apk), or build the app yourself (it only takes a few seconds!)

 ## Installation

 Install, reboot, enjoy!
 No configuration required!